 5. Create promotional materials that meet real-world business needs.

 Certificates are a great way to learn new skills and increase your employability without going through an entire degree program.
-The DME program currently offers two certificates.
+The DME program currently offers three certificates.

 See the DME program Cost Estimate.